 Globalization has been a major trend in the fixed-income markets for the past three decades.
-Thirty-five years ago, US Treasuries and US corporate bonds dominated the global fixed-income universe, just as bell bottoms and boom boxes ruled popular culture.
+Over thirty-five years ago, US Treasuries and US corporate bonds dominated the global fixed-income universe, just as bell bottoms and boom boxes ruled popular culture.
 But this isn’t 1978, and it’s not all about the US anymore.

 However, while the fixed-income markets have become global, investors have been reluctant to invest globally.
 US investors in particular still show a lot of home-country bias.
 And the core option for fixed-income investors in most defined contribution (DC) plans remains US-centric.